pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/09_Security.md

         ...
 ```

-As result of the predefined admin security config, please consider the following caveats:
+As result of this merging logic, please consider the following caveats:

 * always specify the `provider` entry for your firewall as otherwise the `pimcore_admin` provider will be used which is
   probably not what you want